Payment Options

 www.aaha.org/your-pet/pet-insurance/how-do-i-choose-the-right-pet-insurance/

 We understand that it’s a heartbreaking situation when a pet needs medical care and you're unable to provide it.
 This is unfortunately a common challenge for many pet owners.
-If you find yourself in this position, here are a few options to consider in advance:
+If you find yourself in this position, here are a few options to consider in advance

 - Family Assistance: Pets depend on us for their care, but sometimes we need to lean on loved ones.
 Asking family or friends for a one-time loan (with a clear repayment plan) may be uncomfortable, but it may help bridge the financial gap.

 - Savings: Setting up a dedicated savings account for your pet’s medical care is a proactive way to ensure you're ready for unexpected costs down the road.
+You can even prepay on your pets account at the vet for next visit.

 - Pet Insurance: Investing in pet insurance is one of the best ways to give yourself financial protection against high veterinary costs and provide peace of mind in emergencies.
 It is best to sign up for pet insurance when your pet is young.
-Please note however, that most insurances are reimbursment based.
+Please note that most insurances are reimbursement based.